 You can also state your value proposition to drive home why they should get in touch with you.
 This works great because there might be prospects that read quickly through the body of the email and miss key points.
 Don’t give them the pricing of your offering right away, tell them about the benefits it brings instead.

-Here’s our favorite cold email CTA example: “Book a 15-minute call to see how our product/service can increase your revenue.”
+Here’s our favourite cold email CTA example: “Book a 15-minute call to see how our product/service can increase your revenue.”

 Remember that it’s crucial for you to establish trust with your email reader before you send anything.
 As companies have prioritized cybersecurity and trained employees on what to look out for, people are even more hesitant to click on links or attachments.
 That’s why it’s important to establish trust before sending anything.